-The distribution strategy concerns primarily on bringing the product in front of customers, and especially customers that are willing and ready to buy it.
+The distribution strategy concerns primarily with bringing the product in front of customers, especially customers that are willing and ready to buy it.

-In short, where supply chain management concerns itself with integrating supply and demand, a distribution strategy involves itself primarily about the demand chain.
+In short, where supply chain management concerns itself with integrating supply and demand, a distribution strategy involves itself primarily in the demand chain.

 To have a deep understanding of the difference between the supply chain and distribution strategy it is important to consider three main aspects.

 Case study: Tesla and Google, from physical to digital integration

 Where a supply chain seeks efficiencies that can, for instance, reduce the cost of purchasing raw materials, integrate several parts of the supply chain, or at creating better logistics.

 Distribution channels and strategies look more at creating demand for a product or service by leveraging several strategies.